bryan-pakulski/stable-ui/ReadMe.md

 # Custom Modules

-Functionality of the application can be extended by loading custom modules, see `data/modules/ReadMe.md` for additional information, default modules include:
+Functionality of the application can be extended by loading custom modules, see `data/modules/ReadMe.md` for additional information, default module:

-- `stable-ui-scripts`: SD V2 support base image/text generation scripts
+- `stable-ui`: SD V2 support base image/text generation scripts, runs the sd generation server, critical component and should not be removed

 # Controls